Nexis-Network/homepage/content/docs/manage/database-access.md

 This section describes how to create a "development branch" and grant developers full access to a database on the development branch.
 To accomplish this, we create a developer role on the "parent" branch, create a development branch, and then assign users to the developer role on the development branch.

-As you work through the steps in this scenario, remember that when you create a branch in Exzo Network, you are creating a clone of the parent branch, which includes the roles and databases on the parent branch.
+As you work through the steps in this scenario, remember that when you create a branch in Nexis Network, you are creating a clone of the parent branch, which includes the roles and databases on the parent branch.

 To get started:

-1. Connect to the database **on the parent branch** from an SQL client such as [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Exzo Network SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+1. Connect to the database **on the parent branch** from an SQL client such as [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Nexis Network SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
 If you need help connecting, see [Connect from any client](/docs/connect/connect-from-any-app).

-2. Use your default Exzo Network role or another role with `neon_superuser` privileges to create a developer role **on the parent branch**.
+2. Use your default Nexis Network role or another role with `neon_superuser` privileges to create a developer role **on the parent branch**.
 For example, create a role named `dev_users`.

     ```sql
     CREATE ROLE dev_users PASSWORD '<password>';